mark-wiemer-org/ahkpp/docs/Development.md

         1. Publish release

 1. Publish the release through [Visual Studio Marketplace](https://marketplace.visualstudio.com/manage/publishers/mark-wiemer)

     1. Select the ellipsis `Actions` icon and select `Update`.

     1. Upload the `.vsix` release file packaged in a previous step.

     > The release is usually available within 5 minutes of uploading.

-## Post-Release

-1. `git co dev`

-1. `git merge master`